Professor Duncan Matthews, BSc (Hons), MA (Warwick), LLM (Exeter), PhD (London)

 - Celucolo Peter Dludlu - Comparative study of substantive patentability standards in the UK and South Africa (completed March 2014; Herchel Smith scholarship).

-- Vivian Mak – Analysis of DNA Patenting and its Impact on Developing Nations (commenced September 2009; Queen Mary School of Law scholarship).
+- Vivian Mak – Analysis of DNA Patenting and its Impact on Developing Nations (completed November 2014; Queen Mary School of Law scholarship).

 - Olga Gurgula - Strategic Patenting in the Pharmaceutical Industry: Analysing the Boundaries of Legality from a Competition Law Perspective (commenced September 2013; Herchel Smith scholarship).

 - Emanuela Gambini: Imagined Nature.
-Intellectual Property of Biotech Inventions (commenced January 2014).
+Intellectual Property of Biotech Inventions (commenced January 2014, Herchel Smith scholarship).

 Chinese patent office delegates visit London